Jetstar’s mission is to offer all day, every day low fares to enable more people to fly to more places, more often.

 About Jetstar in Hong Kong

-From 2013, Jetstar Hong Kong will be a low fares carrier based in and operated from Hong Kong.
-It is a partnership between the Qantas Group (parent company of Jetstar) and China Eastern Airlines.
+Jetstar Hong Kong will be a low fares carrier based in and operated from Hong Kong*.

 Subject to regulatory approval, Jetstar Hong Kong plans to fly short haul services to Greater China, Japan, South Korea and Southeast Asia.
-It will initially operate a fleet of three new Airbus A320-200 aircraft, configured for 180 passengers.
-It is expected to grow to 18 aircraft by 2015.
+It will operate a fleet of A320 aircraft configured for 180 passengers and is expected to grow to 18 aircraft by 2015.